mattv8/bedrock-multisite-docker/README.md

 ### Troubleshooting
 If you encounter issues, consider the following:

-- Database Connection Issues: Verify that the .env file has correct values for DB_HOST, DB_NAME, DB_USER, and DB_PASSWORD.
+- Database Connection Issues: Verify that the `.env` file has correct values for `DB_HOST`, `DB_NAME, DB_USER`, and `DB_PASSWORD`.
-- Container Logs: Check Docker logs for specific containers with docker-compose logs <container-name>.
+- Container Logs: Check Docker logs for specific containers with `sudo docker compose logs <container-name>`.
-- Environment Configuration: Ensure DOMAIN_CURRENT_SITE in .env matches the URL you use to access the site.
+- Environment Configuration: Ensure `DOMAIN_CURRENT_SITE` in `.env` matches the URL you use to access the site.
+- To fresh start the docker stack, do:
+    ```bash
+    sudo docker compose down -v --rmi all
+    sudo docker compose up --build
+    ```
 > **Important Note:** This setup is designed for local development and is not recommended for production use.
 Always review configurations and optimize security settings when deploying to production environments.

 ### Acknowledgments